prechelt/argparse_subcommand/README.md

   First release
 - 1.1, 2024-01:
   Error messages and trace messages go to stderr, not stdout.
+  More informative messages when scanned modules are non-subcommand modules.
   Small improvements to documentation.
   Added version history.
 - ...